by Tony Vidler

 Pro bono clients ARE entitled to expect the same behaviour, and are entitled to the same protection – including full legal liability on the part of the adviser – as any other client.
 Whether the work provided was done for $1,000 per hour, or $100 per hour, or $0 per hour is an irrelevance.

-A standard is a standard regardless of the commercial agreement underpinning it.
+A professional standard is just that: it is a standard regardless of the commercial agreement underpinning it.

-Professional standards and ethical expectations placed upon advisers engaging in pro bono work should be consistent, and the same as those applied to commercial work.
+Professional standards and ethical expectations placed upon advisers engaging in pro bono work should be consistent, and the same as those applied to commercial engagements.

-To do any less bring our ethics themselves into question.
+To do any less brings the ethics of the profession itself into question.